 - Make a delicious pasta salad.

-- Add variety to a springtime salad by tossing in a handful of just-boiled peas.
+- Add variety to a springtime salad by tossing in a handful of blanched-then-shocked peas.